Venafi/venafips/docs/functions/Add-VdcAdaptableHash.md

 ### -FilePath
 Required.
 The full path to the adaptable script file.
-This should normally be in a
+This should typically be in a
 '\<drive\>:\Program Files\Venafi\Scripts\\\<subdir\>' directory for TLSPDC to recognize the script.

 ```yaml